Dodgers vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has 58 hits with 10 doubles, a triple, eight home runs, 15 walks and 26 RBI.
-He's also stolen four bases.
+- Thomas has put up 59 hits with 10 doubles, a triple, eight home runs and 15 walks.
+He has driven in 26 runs with four stolen bases.

-- Thomas will look for his 14th straight game with a hit in this contest.
-During his last 10 games he is batting .310 with four doubles, three home runs, four walks and seven RBI.
+- Thomas will look for his 15th straight game with a hit in this matchup.
+During his last 10 outings he is batting .310 with four doubles, three home runs, four walks and seven RBI.

 Thomas Recent Games